Treaty of Schönbrunn: Terms

-Map of the Austrian Empire showing the territorial losses after the Peace of Schönbrunn.
+Map of the Austrian Empire showing the territorial losses after the Peace of Schönbrunn within red borders.

 France imposed harsh peace terms: Austria had to cede the Duchy of Salzburg to Bavaria and lost its access to the Adriatic Sea by waiving the Littoral territories of Gorizia and Gradisca and the Imperial Free City of Trieste, together with Carniola, the March of Istria, western ("Upper") Carinthia with East Tyrol, and the Croatian lands southwest of the river Sava to the French Empire (see Illyrian Provinces).
 West Galicia was ceded to the Duchy of Warsaw, and Tarnopol district to the Russian Empire.

 Austria recognized Napoleon's previous conquests from other nations as well as the rule of his brother Joseph Bonaparte as King of Spain.
 Austria also paid to France a large indemnity and the Austrian army was reduced to 150,000 men - a promise not fulfilled.
 The Graz Schlossberg fortress, whose garrison had firmly resisted the French occupation forces, was largely demolished.

 Austria also had to apply Napoleon's Continental System, as Britain remained at war with France.
 One contemporary British view on the treaty was:

 This Treaty is certainly one of the most singular documents in the annals of diplomacy.
 We see a Christian King, calling himself the father of his people, disposing of 400,000 of his subjects, like swine in a market.
 We see a great and powerful Prince condescending to treat with his adversary for the brushwood of his own forests.
 We see the hereditary claimant of the Imperial Sceptre of Germany not only condescending to the past innovations on his own dominions, but assenting to any future alterations which the caprice or tyranny of his enemy may dictate with respect to his allies in Spain and Portugal, or to his neighbours in Italy.—We see through the whole of this instrument the humiliation of the weak and unfortunate Francis, who has preferred the resignation of his fairest territories to restoring to his vassals their liberties, and giving them that interest in the public cause which their valour would have known how to protect.—O, the brave and loyal, but, we fear, lost Tyrolese!